 In northern Nevada, child support cases are handled by the Child Support Enforcement Program (CSE) through the Division of Welfare and Supportive Services.
 If you are eligible, you may be able to receive services to aid in the establishment of paternity.
 Establishing paternity is important legally and can benefit a child for many reasons such as:

 - Parent-child relationship

 - Financial support

-Parents confronted with divorce need a knowledgeable Reno child support lawyer to help them navigate complex Nevada child support laws, and ensure support arrangements are fair based on income and need.
-Please contact attorney Gloria Petroni today at to discuss your child support questions.
-Attorney Petroni will help you understand the legal issues involved in your case.
+Parents confronted with divorce need a knowledgeable family law lawyer to help them navigate complex Nevada child support laws, and ensure support arrangements are fair and justified based on income and need.
+Petroni Law Group can help you understand the legal issues involved in your case.
 For more information or to discuss your specific case in a consultation, contact us.